 always results in a stereotypical response.

-absolutely vital to life or reproduction are fixed and unchangeable.
+lutely vital to life or reproduction are largely fixed and unchangeable.
 Feeding behaviors, migratory

 behaviors, mating, oviposition, nest building, molting behavior, cocoon building are mostly innate.